Bishop Bob Okala

 Samuel Kwadwo Boaben (1957–2016) also known as Bishop Bob Okala, was a Ghanaian comedian and actor popular for the comic roles he played on GTV program Key Soap Concert Party.
 Bob Okala gained popularity in the 80s, 90s and the turn of the millennium when stand-up comedy and pantomime began to gain widespread appeal on television.
 He is widely regarded as one of the comedy giants of Ghana and a pioneer of stand-up comedy.
-Okala was a household name and a fan favourite during the his height of his fame.
-Originally, Okala started out as a footballer, playing amateur and semi-professional football for local clubs like Fankobaa and others.
-However, his inability to earn a decent living from football, coupled with a long-term hip injury and limited prospects of a breakthrough forced him to seek a new career elsewhere.
+Okala was a household name and a fan favourite during his height of his fame.

-Around this time, Okala was already honing his skills in comedy and had begun to attract attention from various band leaders who recognised his skills.
-Hence, he branched into comedy when Senior Eddie Donkor, a popular hilife musician recruited him to add comedy element to his live band and staged performances.
-Around this time, most theatre groups added comedy and solos to their performances during preludes and interludes to entertain the audiences.
-After a stint with Senior Eddie Donkor, he joined Nana Ampadu and his African Brothers Band who toured the country widely and played at most of the popular venues.
-Okala then rejoined Senior Eddie Donkor on tour for nearly a decade.
-He learned to play the guitar whiles touring with various live bands and theatre groups.
-Whiles working as a part-time comedian, Okala also worked as a baker who distributed his bread to various local vendors.